 If you are interested in doing an actual juice cleanse, you might want to read the article I wrote with some of the positive and negatives.
 A more moderate approach to juicing is to incorporate it into your regular diet.
 One way that might look is to drink 4-6 ounces of juice before, during, or after a regular meal.

-But, since juicing removes the bulk of the fiber from these foods, it might be easier for some people to get the nutrition without having to digest all of the fiber.
+But, since juicing removes the bulk of the fiber from these whole foods, it might be easier for some people to get the nutrition without having to digest all of the fiber.

 I’ve had several different juicers over the years, but my absolute favorite juicer is my Omega masticating juicer.
 It is super efficient and easy to clean, plus it’s very well made.
-I’ve reviewed all of the best juicers, including how to pic the right one for you.
+I’ve reviewed all of the best juicers, including how to pick the right one for you.